This is a sponsored conversation written by me on behalf of P&G. The opinions and text are all mine.

 When we decided to have two we were not anticipating a divorce.
 It has been such a blessing that my children get to go to their dad and step-mom’s home and then come home to us together.

-When I had my first, I decided to stay at home and work as a contractor a few hours a day instead of keep my full time job.
+When I had my first, I decided to stay at home and work as a contractor a few hours a day instead of keeping my full time job.

 I had to relinquish my identity and role as an office manager and take on a new one: mother, homemaker, caregiver, etc.